JoshuaCarroll1/Corks-Very-Own/TESTING.md

 I have used the recommended [HTML W3C Validator](https://validator.w3.org) to validate all of my HTML files.

-- If you are copying/pasting your HTML code, use this link: https://validator.w3.org/#validate_by_input
 - (*recommended*) If you are using the live deployed site pages, use this link: https://validator.w3.org/#validate_by_uri

-It's recommended to validate the live pages (each of them) using the deployed URL.
-This will give you a custom URL as well, which you can use on your testing documentation.
-It makes it easier to return back to a page to validate it again in the future.
-The URL will look something like this:

 - https://validator.w3.org/nu/?doc=https%3A%2F%2FJoshuaCarroll1.github.io%2FCorks-Very-Own%2Findex.html